InfiniteLoopAlchemist/CritMatic/README.md

 #### Some spells require a party to track the spell. because of wow.exe game optimization

-#### There is a short calibration period were you will see a lot of notifications at first but it will quickly simmer down.
+#### There is a short calibration period were you will see a lot of notifications at first, but it will quickly simmer down.

 ### Key Features: